Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-It’s important to remember that cough is a symptom of COVID-19 infection, so if you are feeling unwell, stay home and seek medical advice via telehealth consultation.
+It's important to remember that cough is a symptom of many conditions ranging from mild to serious, including COVID-19 infection.
+If you have a cough and are feeling unwell, stay home and seek medical advice via telehealth consultation.

 Resources and support

-You can also see this list of medicines that contain dihydrocodeine to read the Consumer Medicine Information (CMI) leaflet for the brand prescribed, or you can:
+You can also see this list of medicines that contain dihydrocodeine and read the Consumer Medicines Information (CMI) leaflet for the brand prescribed, or you can:

 Learn more here about the development and quality assurance of healthdirect content.